 If you stick to the soccer throw in rules, keep your feet on the ground, throw the ball up and over your head, and avoid the aforementioned infringements, you shouldn't have any problems at all.

-By mastering your technique and following the simple steps above, you'll be able to get it right time and time again without needlessly conceding possession to your opposition.
+By mastering your technique using a variety of throw in drills to practice, you'll be able to get it right time and time again without needlessly conceding possession to your opposition.